New York DWI Laws

 What is a DMV refusal hearing, and is it separate from criminal court?

 It is separate from deciding guilt on the DWI charge.
 If a person refuses a requested chemical test after the required warning, §1194 calls for a report, temporary court suspension for §1192 arrests, and a DMV hearing focused on reasonable grounds, lawful arrest, warning, and refusal.
-If those issues are found against the driver, DMV revokes the license and civil penalties can apply.
+If those issues are found against the driver, DMV revokes the license under § 1194(2)(d)(1)(a) for at least 1 year on the base path, or for at least 18 months when the driver has, within the 5 years immediately preceding the revocation, either a prior conviction or finding under any subdivision of § 1192 or under § 1192-a (any subdivision) OR a prior chemical-test refusal under § 1194.
+Civil penalties can also apply.

 Can I drive with a conditional license after a New York DWI arrest or conviction?